HomeDirectoriesBoston Law Firms Winning the Directory Game

 7. Total directory spend (monthly cost including paid listings, tracking tools, and staff time)

 That’s it.
 Seven numbers on one page.
-If a managing partner wants to drill deeper, the underlying data is available — but the scorecard itself should fit on a single sheet of paper or a single screen.
-I’ve found that the moment a reporting document exceeds one page, managing partners stop reading it.
+If a managing partner wants to drill deeper, the underlying data is available, but the scorecard itself should fit on a single sheet of paper or a single screen.
+I’ve found that the moment a reporting document runs past one page, managing partners stop reading it.

-The critical ratio to watch is metric 3 divided by metric 7: projected revenue from directory-attributed engagements divided by total directory spend.
-If this ratio is below 3:1, the directory investment needs re-examination.
-If it’s above 5:1, the firm should consider increasing its directory investment.
-Between 3:1 and 5:1 is the maintenance zone — keep doing what you’re doing.
+The ratio to watch is metric 3 divided by metric 7: projected revenue from directory-attributed engagements divided by total directory spend.
+If it’s below 3:1, the directory investment needs a second look.
+If it’s above 5:1, the firm should consider spending more.
+Between 3:1 and 5:1 is the maintenance zone, keep doing what you’re doing.

 For Beacon Litigation, this ratio hit 7:1 in the third month post-implementation, driven by three signed commercial litigation matters.
 But I’d caution against expecting that ratio to hold month over month.
-Legal client acquisition is lumpy — one large matter can skew a quarter’s numbers dramatically.
-The DVF recommends evaluating the ratio on a rolling 6-month basis rather than monthly to smooth out this variability.
+Legal client acquisition is lumpy: one large matter can skew a quarter’s numbers dramatically.
+The DVF recommends evaluating the ratio on a rolling 6-month basis rather than monthly to smooth out that variability.

 The firms that win the directory game in Boston aren’t the ones with the biggest budgets or the most listings.
-They’re the ones that treat directory management as an ongoing operational discipline — like timekeeping or conflict checking — rather than a one-time marketing project.
-The DVF provides the structure for that discipline.
+They’re the ones that treat directory management as an ongoing operational discipline, like timekeeping or conflict checking, rather than a one-time marketing project.
+The DVF gives that discipline a structure.
 Whether your firm is a solo practitioner in Jamaica Plain or a 50-attorney operation in the Financial District, the five pillars apply.
 The scale of implementation differs; the principles don’t.

 This article was written on: